neyvivu/HomeQuest/README.md

 PASSWORD="<Your generated app password from Google Account>" EMAIL="<Your email address>"
 ```
-Then in the backend directory, run the following:
+Then in the backend directory, run the following in the terminal:

 ```
 npm i